How to Design Feather Flags Beginners Tutorial in Adobe Illustrator

-The design real estate would be everything you see in orange.
-You can change the color of the flag by hoovering over the body and left clicking on it.
+The design of real estate would be everything you see in orange.
+You can change the color of the flag by hoovering over the body and left-clicking on it.
 Once you do that, you can move your mouse back to the swatches and choose the color you like.

 Adding text to your custom flag design

 You can start adding text by hitting the TEXT symbol at the toolbar menu to the left.
 If you click on the icon and hold down the left click button, different text options will pop up.
 You will mostly be working with the standard or the vertical tool type.

 In the image above, the left side used the standard TEXT tool to write the text and then it was rotated 90 degrees (right-click on the text rotate input 90 for the degrees hit enter).
 The right side uses the vertical tool type (which you can get by holding down right-click on the icon).
 Notice how both sides are within the bleed lines.

 Once you have the text layout done, you can mess around with the flag and text colors to get a design that pops.
 Your goal should be to make the flag easily visible and readable from a distance.
 You can do this by minimizing the text on the flag, using bright colors, and adding shadow strokes.
 You can view the video for a more thorough description.
 Below is how I’ve tweaked the design to make the text pop from the flag banners background.